makrai/notes/wu-2404-ReFT-repr-finetun.md

 * built on top of pyvene [Wu+ 2024b], a library for performing and training activation interventions on arbitrary PyTorch models
 * Any pretrained LM available on HuggingFace is supported through our library
-* finetuned models can be easily uploaded to HuggingFace.
-The following example shows steps to wrap a Llama-2 7B model with a single intervention on the residual stream output of the 19-th layer
+* finetuned models can be easily uploaded to HuggingFace
+  * The following example shows steps to wrap a Llama-2 7B model with a single intervention on the residual stream output of the 19-th layer

 # B Describing existing methods under the ReFT framework